TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 22/Psalms 22.5.md

 ---

-They cried unto thee, and were delivered: They trusted in thee, and were not put to shame.
+They cried to you, and were delivered.
+They trusted in you, and were not disappointed.